CCBDA-UPC/Assignments-2020/Lab09.md

 **Q914.** How are you going to end this section regarding the use of AWS resources?

-**Q915.** Create a piece of code (Python or bash) to reproduce the above steps required to lauch a new set of web servers with a load balancer.
+**Q915.** Create a piece of code (Python or bash) to reproduce the above steps required to launch a new set of web servers with a load balancer.
 Start using the AMI that you have already created.

 ## Task 9.2: Serverless example

+This hands-on section guides you through the creation of a serverless architecture using AWS S3, AWS API Gateway, and AWS Lambda functions.
+This approach allows you to have a static website at AWS S3 that invokes an API gateway to perform a series of operations.

+The advantage of architecting a solution this way is that you don't need to provision or pay any computing resources to be used by the web server.
+This architecture allows your service without spending much if there are no requests and to respond to high demand of requests without requiring any extra effort on your side.

 <p align="center"><img src="./images/Lab09-Serverless-Schema.png" alt="Serverless" title="Serverless"/></p>